Benedict Bogeaus: Early Films

 Forming Benedict Bogeaus Productions in 1944, his first film was The Bridge of San Luis Rey (1944), directed by Rowland V. Lee and released through United Artists.
-It was not a financial success but his second film, Dark Waters (1944), directed by André de Toth, was.
+It was not a financial success but his second film, Dark Waters (1944), directed by Andre de Toth, was.

 He followed it with Captain Kidd (1945), directed by Lee with Charles Laughton and Randolph Scott.
 He also produced The Diary of a Chambermaid (1946) along with stars Paulette Goddard and Burgess Meredith; it was directed by Jean Renoir.

 Though these films were critically acclaimed, they didn't set the box office on fire.
 Realising the public's attraction to low and middle budget films with star power, Bogeaus signed George Raft on for a few films, beginning with Mr. Ace (1946), directed by Edwin Marin.
 The movie was not a financial success.

 Bogeaus made The Macomber Affair (1947) with Gregory Peck directed by Zoltan Korda.
 He made two anthology films with multiple stars in different storylines so they could be filmed at different times: Christmas Eve (1947), with Raft and Scott, directed by Marin; On Our Merry Way (1948), with Goddard, James Stewart and Henry Fonda. and Bogeaus featured Dorothy Lamour and George Montgomery in two films, Lulu Belle (1948) and The Girl from Manhattan (1948).
 He ventured into film noir with The Crooked Way (1949) and Johnny One-Eye (1950), both directed by Robert Florey:.

 Bogeaus produced My Outlaw Brother (1951), a Western with Mickey Rooney, and One Big Affair (1952), a comedy with Evelyn Keyes.